Chest drain

 • Always carry the bottle below the level of your waist.
 If it is lifted above your waist level fluid from the bottle may flow back into the pleural space.

 • Whilst in bed keep the drainage bottle on the floor.
+If you have a digital bottle make sure it stays in the charging dock when you are not moving about.

 • Don’t pull on your chest drain or tangle it around your bed.